iesahin/xvc/book/src/ref/xvc-pipeline-step-dependency.md

 ## Tips

-You can add another Xvc pipeline as a dependency by creating a step with the command `xvc pipeline run --name <pipeline-name>`.

 Most shells support editing longer commands with an editor.
 For bash, you can use `Ctrl+X Ctrl+E`.

-Pipeline commands can especially get longer quickly.
+Pipeline commands can get longer quickly.
 You can use [xvc aliases](/ref/xvc-aliases.md) for shorter versions.
 Type `source $(xvc aliases)` to load the aliases into your shell.